Ultramarathon: Overview

-Timed events range from 6, 12, and 24 hours to 3, 6, and 10 days (known as multi-day events).
-Timed events are generally run on a track or a short road course, often one mile (1.6 km) or less.

 There are some self-supported ultramarathon stage races in which each competitor has to carry all their supplies including food to survive the length of the race, typically a week long.
-An example of this is the Grand to Grand Ultra in the USA.
+The Marathon des Sables 6-day stage race in Morocco and the Grand to Grand Ultra in the U.S. are examples.

-The International Association of Ultrarunners (IAU) organises the World Championships for various ultramarathon distances, including 50 km, 100 km, 24 hours, and ultra trail running, which are also recognized by the IAAF.
-Many countries around the world have their ultrarunning organizations, often the national athletics federation of the country, or are sanctioned by such national athletics organizations.
-World best performances for distances, times, and ages are tracked by the IAU.
+The International Association of Ultrarunners (IAU) organises the World Championships for various ultramarathon distances, including 50 km, 100 km, 24 hours, and ultra trail running, which are also recognized by World Athletics.
+Many countries around the world have their own ultrarunning organizations, often the national athletics federation of the country, or are sanctioned by such national athletics organizations.

+50-kilometer and 100-kilometer races are recognized as World Records by World Athletics, the world governing body of track and field.
+The International Association of Ultrarunners recognizes IAU World Records for 50-kilometers, 100-kilometers, 6 hours, 12 hours, 100 miles, 24 hours, 48 hours, and 6 days.

-Racewalking events are usually 50 km, although 100 km and 100-mile (160 km) "Centurion" races are also organized.
+There are ultramarathon racewalking events that are usually 50 km, although 100 km and 100-mile (160 km) "Centurion" races are also organized.
 Furthermore, the non-competitive International Marching League event Nijmegen Four Days March has a regulation distance of 4 × 50 km over four days for those aged 19 to 49.

-In 2021, concerns were raised about planning and medical care available for ultramarathons in China, after dozens of racers died from hypothermia and at least one from a heart attack while competing in an ultramarathon in the Yellow River Stone Forest.
+In 2021, concerns were raised about planning and medical care available for ultramarathons in China, after 21 racers died from hypothermia while competing in an ultramarathon in the Yellow River Stone Forest.
 The government later announced a ban on "extreme" competitions.

+In August 2023, a partnership between Ultra-Trail du Mont-Blanc (UTMB) and Ironman Triathlon was announced and the new formation of the UTMB World Series, an ultra-distance circuit that culminates with UTMB held in August.
+Concerns have been raised about rising entry fees, homogenization of racing experiences, and bulldozing of smaller events.

-IAU World Record performances
+IAU World Record and World Best performances

 Until 2014, the IAU maintained lists of the world best performances on different surfaces (road, track, and indoor).
 Starting in 2015, the distinction between the surfaces was removed and the records were combined into a single category.
 Some governing bodies continue to keep separate ultramarathon track and road records for their jurisdictions.

 Starting in January 2022, the IAU began to recognize and ratify performances as IAU World Records.
 World Athletics also began to ratify the 50k distance as a World Record for both mixed and women, respectively, along with 100k.
+The events considered IAU World Records are: 6, 12, 24, and 48 hours along with 50 and 100 miles.
+Records in the 6 day event are called World Best Performances by the IAU.

-Record performances that have not yet been ratified are as follows.
+Performances exceeding the current IAU records but which have not yet been ratified include the following:

-At the Jackpot 100 US Championship in February 2022, Camille Herron set 12-hour and 100-mile marks of 151.111 km and 12:41:11, respectively.
-However, there were problems with the course arrangement and distance.

-In September 2022, Aleksandr Sorokin improved his 24-hour record to 319.614 km at the IAU 24 Hour European Championships in Verona, Italy.

-In October 2022, CJ Albertson ran 50 km in 2:38:43.

-In February 2023, Joasia Zakrzewski ran 411.458 km in 48 hours at the Taipei Ultramarathon.